Research at the Faculty of Communication, Culture and Society

 Researchers can find basic information to familiarise with their Faculty and USI at the dedicated page for academic staff and in the brochure Researching at USI Università della Svizzera italiana.
 A practical guide for researchers and their families.

-Why choose the Faculty of Communication Sciences
+Why to choose the Faculty of Communication, Culture and Society

 With an academic staff hailing from different countries and with different backgrounds, the Faculty conducts dynamic and interdisciplinary research, in a wide range of subject areas in the file of humanities and social sciences, encompassing three key dimensions of the human experience: communicaiton, culture, and society.